Once Upon a Time in Hollywood: Writing and development

-Pre-production and casting
+Preproduction and casting

-On July 11, 2017, it was announced that Quentin Tarantino's next film would be about the Manson murders.
+On July 11, 2017, it was reported that Tarantino's next film would be about the Manson murders.
 Harvey and Bob Weinstein would be involved, but it was not known whether The Weinstein Company (TWC) would distribute the film, as Tarantino sought to cast before sending a package to studios.
-Tarantino approached Brad Pitt to star.
-It was reported that Margot Robbie was being considered for Sharon Tate.
-It was also reported that Pitt was in talks for the detective investigating the murders.
+Tarantino approached Brad Pitt and Jennifer Lawrence for roles and Margot Robbie was being considered for the role of Sharon Tate.

 After the Harvey Weinstein sexual abuse allegations, Tarantino cut ties with Weinstein and sought a new distributor, after having worked with Weinstein for his entire career.
 At this point, Leonardo DiCaprio was revealed to be among a short list of actors Tarantino was considering.
 A short time later, reports circulated that studios were bidding for the film, and that David Heyman had joined as a producer, along with Tarantino and Shannon McIntosh.

-On November 11, 2017, Sony Pictures announced they would distribute the film, beating Warner Bros., Universal Pictures, Paramount Pictures, Annapurna Pictures and Lionsgate.
+On November 11, 2017, Sony Pictures announced they would distribute the film, beating Warner Bros., Universal Pictures, Paramount Pictures, Annapurna Pictures, and Lionsgate.
 Tarantino's demands included a $95 million budget, final cut privilege, "extraordinary creative controls", 25% of first-dollar gross, and the stipulation that the rights revert to him after 10 to 20 years.

-In January 2018, DiCaprio signed on, taking a pay cut to collaborate with Tarantino again.
+In January 2018, DiCaprio signed on, taking a lower salary than usual to collaborate with Tarantino again.
 Al Pacino was being considered for a role.
 On February 28, 2018, the film was titled Once Upon a Time in Hollywood, with Pitt cast as Cliff Booth.
 DiCaprio and Pitt were each paid $10 million.
 In March 2018, Robbie, who had expressed interest in working with Tarantino, signed to co-star as Sharon Tate, while Zoë Bell confirmed she would appear.
 In May 2018, Tim Roth, Kurt Russell, and Michael Madsen joined the cast.
 Timothy Olyphant was also cast.
 In June 2018, Damian Lewis, Luke Perry, Emile Hirsch, Dakota Fanning, Clifton Collins Jr., Keith Jefferson, Nicholas Hammond, Pacino, and Scoot McNairy joined the cast.
 Spencer Garrett, James Remar, and Mike Moh were announced in July.
 In August 2018, Damon Herriman as Charles Manson, and Lena Dunham, Austin Butler, Danny Strong, Rafał Zawierucha, Rumer Willis, Dreama Walker, and Margaret Qualley were cast.